dmx-systems/dmx-documentation/docs/overview.rst

 ************

 DMX is a knowledge building platform for individuals and work groups.

-DMX can't store or display **knowledge**.
-No machine or software ever can.
-Knowledge is created in heads.
-In the heads of human beings (and other creatures) who constantly make sense of the situation around, driven by intent, mood, preconceptions etc. First of all knowledge creation is an *individual* process -- and the design of the DMX UI accommodates that.
+With DMX you handle information in a way that supports individual knowledge building, memorization, retrieval, and presentation.
+The design of the DMX platform is based on the insight that machines do not store *knowledge* but *information* (see :ref:`preface`).
+DMX strives to become the work environment of choice for knowledge workers of all kind, e.g. students, authors, journalists, researchers, archivists.

+DMX provides you 4 things:

+1. A **corporate storage** serves as a accumulated body of data, information, and knowledge*) created in the course of an individual's or an organization's life.
-One DMX specialty is the Topic Maps based user interface which puts the user in direct contact with the objects of discourse -- instead with applications and windows, and the borders they create.
-The DMX UI allows the user to handle **information** in a way that *supports* her individual knowledge building, memorization, and retrieval.
-DMX strives to become a work environment for knowledge workers e.g. students, authors, journalists, researchers, archivists.
+2. One DMX specialty is the **user interface** which puts the user in direct contact with the objects of discourse -- instead with applications and windows, and the borders they create.
+3. An **application development framework**.
+4. A pre-installed ontology for basic information management tasks (contacts, notes, bookmarks, events).

 Technically DMX is a web application server written in Java.
 Its service-oriented architecture is OSGi-based (Apache Felix); DMX application developers need no OSGi knowledge; JAX-RS knowledge is recommended though.
 DMX comes with web server (Jetty), database (Neo4j), the "DMX Webclient" (built in Vue.js, Vuex, Element UI) included, and offers a plugin development framework.
 DMX plugins are full-stack (from data model to front end) and hot deployable.
 A DMX default installation is *single-user*; its web server will reject any request not from localhost.
-From 5.0-beta-1 (Jan 30, 2019) on to current 5.2 the size of the DMX download zip file is unchanged at 7.5 MB.
+From 5.0-beta-1 (Jan 30, 2019) on to current 5.2 the size of the DMX download zip file is unchanged at 7.5 MB -- much less than the competing Jakarta EE servers.

-Driven by ...
-DMX follows special approaches at every level: data model, user interface, and application model.

 ***********************
 Topics and Associations